w3c/wai-curricula/content/designer/flexible-layout-and-design.md

 {% include excol.html type="middle" %}

-Explain how people with disabilities rely on different style properties, such as font sizes and spacing, to perceive contents.
+Explain how people with disabilities rely on different style properties, such as font sizes and spacing, to perceive content.

 #### Learning Outcomes for Topic

 Students should be able to:

-* design user interfaces with clear and distinguishable styles for different components, such as links, buttons, form elements, or texts
+* design user interfaces with clear and distinguishable styles for different components, such as links, buttons, form elements, or text
 * design user interfaces with font sizes to support content readability
 * design user interfaces with adequate spacing to support readability and to help distinguish components from one another